Court-Pencil/Trailblazers/README.md

 ## User Stories

-* As a user i want, i want to easily discover upcoming hikes where i can feel part of a supportive community.
-* As a user, I want clear information about where the hikes take place, what to expect(diffculty, terrain, duration) and how to prepare.
+* As a user, I want clear information about where the hikes take place, what to expect(diffculty and duration) and how to prepare.
 * As a user, I want to reassurance as a first-time hiker that there are events that are beginner-friendly.
 * As a user, I want to browse a gallery to get a feel for the types of locations visited and the community vibe.
 * As a user, I want a simple and accessible way to book a hike.
 * As a user, I want to be able to access contact information quickly.
-* As a user, I want to be able to browse pricing easily and see if there are any discounts.(student rates)
+* As a user, I want to be able to browse pricing easily.
 * As a user, I want to be to use the website on phone, tablet or desktop.